selsa-inube/bootcamps/content/backend/v2/go/go-as-test-minmax.md

 4. What should happen if not a single value passed is within the range?
 5. What should happen if both min and max are negative?
 6. What should happen if both min and max are equal?

+## Constraints

+- Use only the testing package to create the tests.
+- If a test fails, the error message should indicate the specific operation that failed (apart from the expected vs. result comparison)
+- When creating the tests, you may find yourself in situations where the original assignment didn't specify something.
+For those scenarios, you can make decisions about how your program should behave and test that.